 Most soundbars are slim enough to be propped in front of your TV on the stand (or positioned directly under your wall-mounted TV).
-Some bars, like the superb Dali Kubik One or the chunky Yamaha YSP-5600, are quite tall, so watch out the height of the bar doesn’t obstruct the IR sensor at the bottom edge of your TV.
+Some bars, like the superb Dali Katch One or the chunky Sennheiser Ambeo, are quite tall, so watch out the height of the bar doesn’t obstruct the IR sensor at the bottom edge of your TV.

-Soundbases simply offer an alternative configuration – the flat base means you can place your TV right on top of it, or simply slide it into your TV rack.
-The bigger cabinet means you get a bigger, bassier sound than a soundbar (the latter of which often come with a separate subwoofer for that extra low-end reach).
+Soundbases simply offer an alternative configuration; the flat base means you can place your TV right on top of it, or just slide it into your TV rack.
+The bigger cabinet means you get a bigger, bassier sound than a soundbar (the latter of which often comes with a separate subwoofer for that extra low-end reach).

 While plenty of first-gen soundbars and bases only offer optical inputs, more modern products such as the Dolby Atmos-enabled Sony ST-HT5000, the Yamaha YAS-207 and the Sonos Beam include HDMI connections.
 The Sennheiser Ambeo Soundbar even supports HDMI 2.1 for extra flexibility.

 Some, such as the Sonos Playbase, also offer plenty of streaming features for the likes of Spotify and Tidal, while the Beam adds voice assistants such as Alexa and Siri to its long list of features.